jgyates/genmon/README.md

     # can be overridden with this setting.
 True for Evolution controller, False for
     # Nexus Controller.
     #evolutioncontroller = True

+    # This parameter is only valid for liquid cooled Evolution generators, ignored for others.
+    # True if your generator uses diesel or gasoline, false if you use propane or natural gas
+    # (optional) default True
+    #petroleumfuel = True

 ## Configuring mymail.py